Ultimate 2 Weeks Japan Itinerary:

 Day 4: Hakone Loop

 The Hakone Loop is a popular way of seeing all the sights in Hakone by circling the region using five different modes of transport.
 The Hakone Free Pass covers all the transportation on the Hakone Loop.
 This loop includes views of Mt.
 Fuji (if you’re lucky) and volcano activity from the ropeway and a relaxing cruise on a lake.
-You can go clockwise or counterclockwise to complete the loop.
-The counterclockwise direction is most popular.
-So if you are visiting on a busy day, then it may be worthwhile to consider going in the opposite direction for fewer lines.
+We weren’t lucky enough to see Mt.
+Fuji the day we visited, but the views during the lake cruise were still worth it.

 How to get there: from Hakone-Yumoto station take the Hakone Tozan Railway towards Gora (40 min) to start the loop.
 Once you’re in the Hakone Loop, the connecting stations to the next mode of transportation are all linked together and pretty easy to find.